be-part/BP-NC-Games/README.md

 * `npm run setup-dbs` - to setup your databases
 * `npm run seed` - to seed your databases with the data
-* `npm run start` - will start the server listening

 ## Part 4: Running tests